Multidimensional continued fractions and symbolic codings of toral translations: Examples

+which implies that the second Lyapunov exponent of $\tilde{A}$ and thus of $A$ is negative; see e.g. \cite[Section 4.4.1]{Viana}. \end{proof}

-By induction on $d$, we can show that
+By induction on~$d$, we can show that

 The substitution $\tilde{\alpha}$ is the $d$-bonacci substitution; the characteristic polynomial of the incidence matrix $M_{\tilde{\alpha}}$ of~$\tilde{\alpha}$ is $x^d-x^{d-1}-\cdots-x-1$.
-Thus the dominant right eigenvector $\bx\in\Delta_\sAR$ of $M_{\tilde{\alpha}}$ is a periodic Pisot point.
-It has, as all points of $\Delta_\sAR$, the local positive range property.
-Also, it is well known that $(X_{\tilde{\alpha}},\Sigma)$ has purely discrete spectrum; see \cite{Frougny-Solomyak:92,Berthe-Siegel:05,Barge:16}.
-Moreover, note that $\tilde{\alpha}$ is proper.
-Thus, combining Theorem~\ref{theo:MCF} with Proposition~\ref{prop:main} we obtain the following result (parts of which were proved for $d=3$ in \cite{BST:19}).
+Thus the dominant right eigenvector $\bx \in \Delta_\sAR$ of $M_{\tilde{\alpha}}$ is a periodic Pisot point.
+It has, like all points of $\Delta_\sAR$, positive range.
+It is well known that $\tilde{\alpha}$ has purely discrete spectrum; see e.g.\ \cite[Theorem~1.2 and Example~3.1]{Ito-Rao:06}, which is based on \cite{Frougny-Solomyak:92}, or \cite[Corollary~4.3]{Barge:16}.
+(It is also not difficult to show that the balanced pair algorithm terminates for~$\tilde{\alpha}$.)
+Moreover, $\tilde{\alpha}$~is clearly left proper.
+Thus, combining again Theorem~\ref{theo:MCF} with Theorem~\ref{t:nc} and using the results on factor complexity from \cite[p.~209]{Arnoux-Rauzy:91} and \cite[Theorem~III.8]{RZ:00}, we obtain the following result (parts of which were proved for $d=3$ in \cite{BST:19}).